NischalKShaj/Step_Crazy/README.md

 This is an ecommerce website for buying shoes
-Name of the website is stepcrazy
+Name of the website is step crazy